sams4566/EmployeeCSVProject/README.md

 errors when entering into MySQL.
 The code for this project was made in Java and is a backend program.

 ## Corruption Checking
-- The below picture shows that there were 57 corrupted employee entries and 9934 valid employee entries within a CSV file:
+- The below picture shows that there were 57 corrupted employee entries and 9943 valid employee entries within a CSV file:

 ![Corruption Checking](https://github.com/sams4566/EmployeeCSVProject/blob/main/readme_photos/CorruptionChecking.png)

 ## Filtering to MySQL database
-- The below photo shows that the code takes 16 seconds to be filtered into a MySQL database.
+- The below photo shows that the code takes 16 seconds to filter 65499 employees into a MySQL database.
 The time varies however depending on the users CPU.

 ![Database Filtering](https://github.com/sams4566/EmployeeCSVProject/blob/main/readme_photos/DatabaseFiltering.png)